garrethcain/auth-client-service-example/README.md

 ## TODO:

 1. Create signup, password reset etc endpoints.
-2. Improve exception handling.
-3. Login logic in client-service.
-4. Provide a way for an admin to add a user into a service before the user logs in.
+2. Provide a way for an admin to add a user into a service before the user logs in.
-5. Clean up exception words.